ibm-cloud-docs/image-templates/import-image.md

   {:tip}

 11. If the image that you are importing is cloud-init enabled, select the **Cloud Init** check box.
 For more information, see [Provisioning with a cloud-init enabled image](image_cloud-init.html).
 12. If you plan to provide your own operating system license, select the **Your License** check box.
-For more information, see [Using Red Hat Cloud Access](use-red-hat-cloud-access.html).
+For more information, see [Using your own OS license or subscription](use-red-hat-cloud-access.html).
 13. Click **Import** to import the image to the Image Templates screen.
 Click **Cancel** to cancel the action.

 ## Next Steps